bnap00/portscope/README.md

 - ⚠️ Detects conflicts with system ports (used by other services or Docker).
 - 🚫 Ignores ports already used by containers from the **same compose file**.
 - ✅ Friendly output: “All good” or conflict details.
+- 🛑 Optionally free a specified port that's currently in use.
+- 🤖 Non-interactive mode via `--yes` or `PORTSCOPE_YES=1`.

 ---